evertrue/et_zookeeper-cookbook/README.md

 ## default

-1. Includes `apt::default` recipe to update apt on Debian systems
 2. Sets additional Zookeeper config for Exhibitor to use
 3. Includes `exhibitor::default`, which itself includes `zookeeper::install`, to install and set up Zookeeper and Exhibitor
 4. Includes `exhibitor::service`, to set up and start the Exhibitor service via `runit`